 The NHS Sight Test is the basic test available to eligible NHS patients.
-The NHS stipulates the minimum standards and tests that should be included in the NHS Sight Test.
+The NHS stipulates the minimum standards and tests that should be included.

-If you are entitled to the NHS Sight Test, you can still access the additional benefits included in our Private Enhanced Eye Examination and the fee will be reduced by the amount received from the NHS (ask for details when booking).
+If you are entitled to the NHS Sight Test, you can still access the additional benefits included in our Private Enhanced Eye Examination for a small professional fee (please ask for details when booking).
 Our optometrists would always recommend this.

 To find out more about NHS Sight Tests please click here

-Regular eye examinations ensure that you have the best level of vision possible.
-They also give reassurance regarding your ocular health.
+Regular eye examinations ensure that you have the best vision possible.
+They also give reassurance about your eye health.

 Our Enhanced Eye Health Examinations is a comprehensive evaluation of your ocular health lasting approximately 45 minutes.

 - History and symptom assessment